Pioneer cultural heritage preservation and trail development by giving a gift that makes DOUBLE the impact!

-This year, Abraham Path’s trail development and cultural heritage preservation projects highlight the peoples and cultures in southeastern Turkey, northern Iraq, and Iraqi Kurdistan.
+In 2023, Abraham Path’s trail development and cultural heritage preservation projects highlight the peoples and cultures in southeastern Turkey, northern Iraq, and Iraqi Kurdistan.
 Every tax-deductible investment nurtures economic growth, catalyzes connections, and supports heritage preservation projects, both on-the-ground and by building awareness.

-Giving today will keep our pedal to the metal in three main areas:
+Keep our pedal to the metal in three main areas:

 1. Rehabilitating Abraham’s Path Turkey after the devastating earthquakes